jignesht24/Aspnetcore/Blazor/Data Binding/Readme.md

 ### Introduction
 The Blazor is .net web framework which can run in any browser.
 We can create Blazor application using C#/Razor and HTML.
 The Blazor application runs in the browser on a real.NET runtime (Mono) via WebAssembly.
 It enables full stack web development with consistency, stability and  productivity of .NET.
 Normally, it works with latest browser that support WebAssembly and it works in older browser by falling back to asm.js based .net runtime.

-In my [previous article] (https://github.com/jignesht24/Aspnetcore/tree/master/Blazor/BlazorIntroduction), I have explain about the Blazor (what is Blazor) and prerequisites that are required to get started with Blazor.
+In my [previous article](https://github.com/jignesht24/Aspnetcore/tree/master/Blazor/BlazorIntroduction), I have explain about the Blazor (what is Blazor) and prerequisites that are required to get started with Blazor.
 In this article, I will explain about the Data Binding with Blazor.

 Note: it is an experimental .NET web framework project, so many changes are going on.
 As a result, some portion of this article may become invalid in the future.